pulumi/docs/content/docs/reference/pkg/gcp/compute/mangedsslcertificate.md

 <!-- Do not edit by hand unless you're certain you know what you are doing! -->

-Deprecated: gcp.MangedSslCertificate has been deprecated in favour of gcp.ManagedSslCertificate
+Deprecated: gcp.compute.MangedSslCertificate has been deprecated in favour of gcp.compute.ManagedSslCertificate

-<p class="resource-deprecated">Deprecated: {{% md %}}gcp.MangedSslCertificate has been deprecated in favour of gcp.ManagedSslCertificate{{% /md %}}</p>
+<p class="resource-deprecated">Deprecated: {{% md %}}gcp.compute.MangedSslCertificate has been deprecated in favour of gcp.compute.ManagedSslCertificate{{% /md %}}</p>

 ## Create a MangedSslCertificate Resource {#create}